 The Global Planning Meeting provided a forum to gather approximately 200 thought-leaders/champions/key stakeholders.
 A mixture of plenary and break-out groups facilitated international, interdisciplinary discussions across sectors (such as: ocean science and technology; ocean policy and sustainable development; business and industry; NGOs and civil society; donors and foundations) to identify concrete deliverables and partnerships to meet the Decade’s six societal objectives:

 The Global Planning Meeting offered a crucial opportunity to co-design mission-oriented research strategies in line with the 2030 Agenda, taking advantage of cross-cutting issues such as transforming knowledge systems; accelerating transfer of technology; enabling training and education; and fostering science-policy dialogues.

 - Knowledge gaps and ocean science priorities for the 2030 Agenda

 - Existing relevant partnerships/networks/initiatives and gaps

 - Links to other initiatives such as regional workshops and meetings

-The meeting will initiate a global dialogue that will be continued throughout 2019 and 2020 via regional Decade workshops, conference side-events, and further thematic workshops, to inform the planning of the Decade.
+The meeting initiated a global dialogue that will be continued throughout 2019 and 2020 via regional Decade workshops, conference side-events, and further thematic workshops, to inform the planning of the Decade.